aerodinamicc/bi_challenge/README.md

 - [Dashboard](#dashboard)

 # Prerequisites
-Make sure you have an installation of
+Make sure you have a copy of the following installed:
 - PostgreSQL 11
 - Python 3.7